US Passport Guide · 2026

 • Unlimited Retakes: Babies don't follow instructions.
 Take 100 photos until you get one where they aren't crying—we'll help you pick the best.

 • Auto-Background Removal: Don't worry about shadows on the sheet.
-Our AI replaces it with a perfect, flat white background.
+We replace it with a compliant white/grey background.
+No AI face alteration—since 2026, beauty filters and skin smoothing cause rejection; PixID does none of that.

 • Biometric Scaling: We automatically adjust the head size to meet the specific % required by your government.